-It was around 1997, James was on a professional assignment and taking a lunch break by Edgartown Harbor, when a woman approached him expressing an enthusiastic interest in his photography.
+It was around 1997, I was on a professional assignment and taking a lunch break by Edgartown Harbor, when a young woman approached me expressing an enthusiastic interest in my art photography.

 She was to become his next Muse.
 Her name was Cleveland.
 Young, attractive, very bright, and having an effervescent personality that reminded him of the Marylyn Monroe in the classic film “Some Like It Hot,” she was a natural for the camera.

 Every time walking or mountain biking through the Vineyard State Forest at night he was struck by this amazing view.
 His eyes would follow the tall thin pines upwards to gaze upon the star filled celestial sky.
 Every time in the wonderment of looking at outer space he would say “beam me up” using that Star Trek catchphrase.

 The Muse, through multiple exposures, mutates into many forms, each covered in plastic to simulate protection from the elements of an atmosphere unsuitable for alien space travelers.
 In a way different, yet strangely alike, they are all looking skyward to be transported back to their mother ship.